ThatPajamaLlama/Timathon-Apr2022/README.md

 ![Style Generator](https://i.imgur.com/MaCFwul.gif)

 The style generator is one of the most basic features of the application.
-Nevertheless, it has significant potential to make the day a little less ordinary, by randomly selecting a style for the user to wear.
+Nevertheless, it has significant potential to make the day a little less ordinary by randomly selecting a style for the user to wear.

 **Activity Randomiser**